ralvescosta/gokit/README.md

 # GoLang Toolkit

 Toolkit for the must used features in a web application.
-This project provides severals features: *Environment variables*, *Logging*, *SQL connection management*, *UUID facilities*, *OTL (Open Telemetry)* and *Messaging management*
+This project provides severals features, such as: *Environment variables*, *Logging*, *SQL connection management*, *UUID facilities*, *OTL (Open Telemetry)* and *Messaging management*

-:warning::construction: Work In Progress :construction::warning:
+:warning::construction: **Work In Progress** :construction::warning:

 The project is under construction and I want to have a beta version soon.